 Did you know: Many modern witches and pagans honor Ostara or Eostre during the vernal equinox, associating her with dawn, fertility, hares, eggs, and the spring season as a whole.

-Nineveh in 3000 BCE became an important religious center for the worship of the Akkadian goddess Ishtar.
-Also called the “queen of heaven.”
+Nineveh in 3000 BCE became an important religious center for the worship of the Akkadian goddess, who was also called the “queen of heaven.”

 Today Nineveh is found in or near the modern city of Mosul in the Ninawa Governorate of Iraq.

 Ishtar, (Easter) was also celebrated on the first Sunday, after the first full moon, after the vernal equinox.
-As the Akitu (the Mesopotamian festival) which celebrates the resurrection of nature during spring-time, the Festival of Ishtar was the religious celebration of the fertility and pregnancy of the Mother-Goddess, who bore them all, as well as the resurrection of her Son/Husband, Tammuz, the “incarnated son of god
+As the Akitu (the Mesopotamian festival) which celebrates the resurrection of nature during spring-time, the Festival became the religious celebration of the fertility and pregnancy of the Mother-Goddess, who bore them all, as well as the resurrection of her Son/Husband, Tammuz, the “incarnated son of god

 Jeremiah 7:18 The children gather wood, the fathers kindle the fire, and the women knead dough to make sacrificial cakes for the queen of heaven; and they pour out drink offerings to other gods in order to provoke Me to anger.